The evolution of the Smart NICs to DPUs¶

 Three alternatives exist.
 Technically four.

-Do nothing
+Do nothing¶

 The first option is to do nothing, and force administrators to manage their nested hardware in a piecemeal fashion.
 This will create a barrier to Ironic usage, and we already know from some hardware vendors who are utilizing these cards along side Ironic, that the existing friction is a problem point in relation to just power management.
 Which really means, this is not a viable option for Ironic’s use in more complex environments.

-Limit scope and articulate specific workflows
+Limit scope and articulate specific workflows¶

 A second option is to potentially limit the “scope of support” to just power or boot operations.
 However, we have had similar discussions, in relation to supporting xPU’s in servers with external power supplies in the past, and have largely been unable to navigate a workable model, in large part because this model would generally require a single task.node to be able to execute with levels of interfaces with specific parameters.
-For example, to the system BMC for base line power management, and then to a SNMP PDU for the auxillary power.
-This model also doesn’t necessarilly work because then we would inherently have blocked ourselves from more general managmeent capabilities and access to on DPU card features such as “serial consoles” through it’s own embedded BMC without substantial refactoring and re-doing the data model.
+For example, to the system BMC for base line power management, and then to a SNMP PDU for the auxiliary power.
+This model also doesn’t necessarily work because then we would inherently have blocked ourselves from more general managmeent capabilities and access to on DPU card features such as “serial consoles” through it’s own embedded BMC without substantial refactoring and re-doing the data model.

 There is also the possibility that nesting access controls/modeling may not be appropriate.
-You don’t necessarilly want to offer an baremetal tenant in a BMaaS who has lessee access to Ironic, the ability to get to a serial console which kind of points us to the proposed solution in order to provide capabilities to handle the inherently complex nature of modeling which can result.
+You don’t necessarily want to offer an baremetal tenant in a BMaaS who has lessee access to Ironic, the ability to get to a serial console which kind of points us to the proposed solution in order to provide capabilities to handle the inherently complex nature of modeling which can result.
 Or eat least provide organic capabilities based upon existing code.

-Use Chassis
+Use Chassis¶

 The third possibility is to use the existing Chassis resource.
 The idea of a parent/child relationship does sound similar to the modeling of Chasssis and a Node.

-Chassis was originally intended to allow the articulation of entire Racks or Blade Chassis in Ironic’s data model, in part to allow relationship and resoruce tracking more in lines with a Configuration Management Data Base (CMDB) or Asset Inventory.
+Chassis was originally intended to allow the articulation of entire Racks or Blade Chassis in Ironic’s data model, in part to allow relationship and resource tracking more in lines with a Configuration Management Data Base (CMDB) or Asset Inventory.
 However, Chassis never gained much traction because those systems are often required and decoupled in enterprise environments.

 Chassis has been proposed to be removed several times in Ironic, and does allow the creation of a one to many relationship which cannot presently be updated after it is set.
 Which inherently is problematic and creates a maintenanance burden should a card need to be moved or a chassis replaced but the DPU is just moved to the new chassis.

 But the inherent one to many modeling which can exist with DPUs ultimately means that the modeling is in reverse from what is implemented for usage.
-Nodes would need to be Chassises, but then how do users schedule/deploy “instances”, much less perform targetted lifecycle operations against part of the machine which is independent, and can be moved to another chassis.
+Nodes would need to be Chassises, but then how do users schedule/deploy “instances”, much less perform targeted lifecycle operations against part of the machine which is independent, and can be moved to another chassis.

 Overall, this could result in an area where we may make less progress because we would essentially need to re-model the entire API, which might be an interesting challenge, but that ultimately means the work required is substantially larger, and we would potentially be attempting to remodel interactions and change the user experience, which means the new model would also be harder to adopt with inherently more risk if we do not attempt to carry the entire feature set to a DPU as well.
 If we look at solving the overall problem from a “reuse” standpoint, the proposed of this specification document solution seems like a lighter weight solution which also leaves the door open to leverage the existing capabilities and provide a solid foundation for future capabilities.